cdapio/hydrator-plugins/kafka-plugins/README.rst

 Prerequisites
 -------------

-To use these plugins, you must have CDAP version 3.2.0 or later.
+To use this plugin, you must have CDAP version 3.2.0 or later.

 Build Plugins
 -------------